• Skip to Content

 L40 SOC 3050 Statistics for Sociology

-Introduction to descriptive and inferential statistical techniques used in sociological research.
-Topics addressed include probability distributions, data presentation and visualization, confidence intervals, hypothesis testing, and linear regression.
-Applications of statistical analysis drawn from sociological research and other social science data sources, such as polling and economic data.
-Students will use statistical software to complete assignments.
-Prerequisite: introductory course in sociology or consent of the instructor.
+This course acts as an introduction to descriptive and inferential statistical techniques used in sociological research.
+Topics addressed include: probability distributions, data presentation and visualization, confidence intervals, hypothesis testing, and linear regression.
+Students will learn to design and evaluate statistical analysis drawn from sociological research and other social science data sources, such as polling and economic data.
+Students will use statistical software to complete lab assignments.
+This is a core course within the Sociology program and is required of all majors; Sociology minors are encouraged to take this course to fulfill the Methods requirement within their course of study.
+The course has no specific prerequisites, but some familiarity with sociological analysis is recommended.

 Credit 3 units.
 A&S IQ: NSM, AN Arch: NSM Art: NSM